apache/inlong/README.md

 ## Features
 Apache InLong offers a variety of features:
-* **Ease of Use**: a SaaS-based service platform, you can easily and quickly report, transfer, and distribute data by publishing and subscribing to data based on topics.
+* **Ease of Use**: a SaaS-based service platform.
+Users can easily and quickly report, transfer, and distribute data by publishing and subscribing to data based on topics.
-* **Stability & Reliability**: derived from the actual online production environment, it delivers high-performance processing capabilities for 10 trillion-level data streams and highly reliable services for 100 billion-level data streams.
+* **Stability & Reliability**: derived from the actual online production environment.
+It delivers high-performance processing capabilities for 10 trillion-level data streams and highly reliable services for 100 billion-level data streams.
-* **Comprehensive Features**: supports various types of data access methods and can be integrated with different types of Message Queue (MQ) services, it also provides real-time data extract, transform, and load (ETL) and sorting capabilities based on rules, allows you to plug features to extend system capabilities.
+* **Comprehensive Features**: supports various types of data access methods and can be integrated with different types of Message Queue (MQ).
+It also provides real-time data extract, transform, and load (ETL) and sorting capabilities based on rules.
+InLong also allows users to plug features to extend system capabilities.
-* **Service Integration**: provides unified system monitoring and alert services, it provides fine-grained metrics to facilitate data visualization, you can view the running status of queues and topic-based data statistics in a unified data metric platform, configure the alert service based on your business requirements so that users can be alerted when errors occur.
+* **Service Integration**: provides unified system monitoring and alert services.
+It provides fine-grained metrics to facilitate data visualization.
+Users can view the running status of queues and topic-based data statistics in a unified data metric platform.
+Users can also configure the alert service based on their business requirements so that users can be alerted when errors occur.
-* **Scalability**: adopts a pluggable architecture that allows you to plug modules into the system based on specific protocols, so you can replace components and add features based on your business requirements
+* **Scalability**: adopts a pluggable architecture that allows you to plug modules into the system based on specific protocols.
+Users can replace components and add features based on their business requirements.

 ## When should I use InLong?